ktrajasekar/Ionic-Application-Slate/README.md

 Angular ng-route included for Single page application.

-Android and Ios platforms are added for hybrid.
+Android and iOS platforms are added for hybrid.

 If any isuse please raise a issues.

-Thanks